ibm-cloud-docs/monitoring/overview.md

 ## Pricing plans
 {: #pricing_plans}

-Different pricing plans are available for a Sysdig instance.
+Different pricing plans are available for an IBM Cloud Monitoring with Sysdig instance.

 | Plan             | Description  |
 |------------------|--------------|